Create, edit and delete Accounts

 You can access accounts by selecting the Accounts…List of Accounts menu.

-Sage One Accounting includes, by default, a list of the most commonly used accounts in a business environment.
+Accounting includes, by default, a list of the most commonly used accounts in a business environment.
 These accounts can be edited to suit your business’s needs, or, in the event of an account not being applicable to your business, you can delete them.

-Sage One Accounting will also create the Sales account, the Cost of Sales account, the Trade Receivables and Payables accounts and your tax accounts.
+Accounting will also create the Sales account, the Cost of Sales account, the Trade Receivables and Payables accounts and your tax accounts.

 These system accounts cannot be edited or deleted, you can, however, follow the link to view the transaction history for the account.